Skip to main content

-Dartmouth College has three supplemental essays: one that is required for all applicants, which asks you to explain your motivation for applying to Dartmouth, and two option prompts.
-The first gives you a choice between two different options, while the second lets you choose between seven prompts.
+Dartmouth has three supplemental essays that are required for all applicants.
+The first prompt asks you to explain your motivation for applying to Dartmouth.
+The second prompt gives you a choice between two different options, while the third lets you choose between seven prompts.

-Since Dartmouth is one of the most competitive schools in the country, you want to be sure your essays will help your application truly shine.
-In this post, we’ll break down each prompt, and discuss how to write an excellent response.
+Since Dartmouth College is one of the most competitive schools in the country, you want to be sure your essays will help your application truly shine.
+In this post, we’ll break down each prompt and discuss how to write an excellent response.

 Read these Dartmouth essay examples written by real students to inspire your writing!